mongodb/mongo-go-driver/data/initial-dns-seedlist-discovery/README.rst

 If ``options`` is specified, drivers MUST verify each of the values under ``options`` match the MongoClient's parsed value for that option.
-There may be other options parsed by the Client as well, which a test does not verify.
+There may be other options parsed by the MongoClient as well, which a test does not verify.

 If ``parsed_options`` is specified, drivers MUST verify that each of the values under ``parsed_options`` match the MongoClient's parsed value for that option.
-Support values include, but are not limited to, ``user`` and ``password`` (parsed from ``UserInfo``) and ``auth_database`` (parsed from ``Auth database``).
+Supported values include, but are not limited to, ``user`` and ``password`` (parsed from ``UserInfo``) and ``auth_database`` (parsed from ``Auth database``).